Soubhagya44/credit-card-default-classification/README.md

 Credit Card Default Classification
 A Machine Learning Project to Predict Credit Card Default Risk

-📝 2.
-Project Description
+2. Project Description

 A brief overview of what your project does:

 This project builds a machine learning model to predict whether a customer will default on their credit card payment.
 It involves data preprocessing, exploratory data analysis (EDA), model training, evaluation, and prediction.
 The aim is to assist banks and financial institutions in mitigating credit risks.
-GitHub

 🎯 3.
 Objective

 Explain the goal of the project: